 - Reassure them that the survey won’t take more than a few seconds of their time: Tell your survey respondents about the total time to complete the survey.
 This will set in a clear expectation and reduce the probability of setting in survey fatigue in the respondents.
 For example, Feedier research shows that, if your survey is more than 12 questions long or takes more than 5 minutes to complete, you will see a drop of 17% in the survey response rates.

 - Offer discounts, rewards, or coupon codes: These features act as an incentive for taking up the survey and completing it.
-For example, Alchemer research shows that an user used survey incentives to increase the response rate from 2.2% to 11.5%.
+For example, Alchemer research shows that a user used survey incentives to increase the response rate from 2.2% to 11.5%.

-- Make use of survey tools: Survey tools like ProProfs Survey Maker, Qualaroo, etc helps you to make customizable surveys based on your requirements.
+- Make use of survey tools: Survey tools like ProProfs Survey Maker, Qualaroo, etc help you to make customizable surveys based on your requirements.
 You can choose from a predefined set of survey questions, templates and add engaging features like polls, scores, and quizzes to your surveys.

 - Thank your survey respondents: Thanking your survey respondents is the best way to express gratitude.
 Everyone loves to be appreciated and valued.
 It motivates them to further take up surveys in the future.